 How does any adventurer carry their supplies?
 Get yourself a nice sturdy bag to carry your supplies, merch, and other things in during RTX.
 Don’t have a bag?
 My personal favorite bags are from Timbuk2, though it may be too late to order one now.
 Check around some local stores for nice solid bags to use.
 You’ll need something sturdy, yet light enough to haul around during RTX.
 Consider keeping a plastic grocery or Ziplock bag in there as well, just in case it actually rains.

 - Entertainment (Games games games)

 You’re going to be among gamers, so bring some games!
 Maybe you’re an analog gamer and want to play a few games of Munchkin?
 Or perhaps you’re of the digital persuasion and want to bring a 3DS or PS Vita?
-Maybe consider bringing your Xbox LIVE profile and a controller!
+RTX is a gold mine for StreetPass-ers.
+Maybe consider bringing your Xbox LIVE profile on a USB stick and a controller (Instead of your whole 360)!
 You never know when or where a game will pop up!